wesdoyle/blog/content/posts/06-private-methods.md

 of wrapping the entire "thing we don't control" in our own class that publicly exposes more useful names and hides the implementation details of the dependency.

-- Using a private constructor in specific cases like implementing the Singleton pattern.
+- Using a private constructor for specific cases, like implementing the Singleton, Builder, or Factory Method patterns.

-Objects whose functionality we really care about are hiding and waiting to be named in many of our private methods!
+Objects whose functionality we really care about are hidden, waiting to be extracted and named in many of our private methods!